How Can NRIs Update Their KYC Details?

 The IPV has to be completed by a certified distributor of NISM/Amfi with full compliance with know your distributor (KYD) guidelines or scheduled commercial banks.

 How To Update KYC Details Online?

 NRIs are required to have their KYC details up-to-date.
-KYC Registration Agencies (KRA) are the body where NRIs can update their KYC details.
+So where can NRI KYC registration online get done?
+KYC registration online can get done via KYC Registration Agencies (KRA).
+KYC Registration Agencies or KRA are the body where NRIs can update their KYC details.
 Any information inconsistent with the NRI’s current status will make them ineligible to invest in real estate in the country.